Accessing information from public authorities is part exercising your right to freedom of expression.

 The Freedom of Information (FOI) Act protects the right to access, receive and share information which is an important part of the right to freedom of expression.
-The Act ensures that public information can be accessed from public officers without any hindrance.
+The Act ensures that public information can be accessed from public officers without any hindrance and by anyone.

 The National Film and Video Censor Board Act